voucherifyio/sdk-python-openapi-based/docs/CustomersApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **import_customers_using_csv**
-> CustomersImportCsvCreateResponseBody import_customers_using_csv(file)
+> CustomersImportCsvCreateResponseBody import_customers_using_csv(file=file)

 Import and Update Customers using CSV

 This API method lets you import or update customer data.
-To get a proper and valid response, please send a CSV file with data separated by commas.    ## Request Example <!-- title: \"Example Request\" lineNumbers: true --> ```cURL curl -X POST \\   https://api.voucherify.io/v1/customers/importCSV \\   -F file=@/path/to/customers.csv \\   -H \"X-App-Id: c70a6f00-cf91-4756-9df5-47628850002b\" \\   -H \"X-App-Token: 3266b9f8-e246-4f79-bdf0-833929b1380c\" ``` ## CSV File Format  The CSV file has to include headers in the first line.
-All properties which cannot be mapped to standard customer fields will be added to the metadata object.  <!-- theme: info --> > 📘 Standard customer fields mapping > > **No spaces allowed in field names**   > Id, Name, Email, Phone, Birthdate, Source_id, Address_line_1, Address_line_2, Address_Postal_Code, Address_City, Address_State, Address_Country, Description, Metadata_name_1, Metadata_name_2  ## Update Customers using CSV  If you would like to update customer's data, you can do it using the CSV file with new data.
-However, remember to include a `source_id` in your CSV file to manage the update successfully.
+To get a proper and valid response, please send a CSV file with data separated by commas.   # Request Example # CSV File Format The CSV file has to include headers in the first line.
+All properties which cannot be mapped to standard customer fields will be added to the metadata object.  📘 Standard customer fields mapping  **No spaces allowed in field names**    Id, Name, Email, Phone, Birthdate, Source_id, Address_line_1, Address_line_2, Address_Postal_Code, Address_City, Address_State, Address_Country, Description, Metadata_name_1, Metadata_name_2 # Update Customers using CSV If you would like to update customers data, you can do it using the CSV file with new data.
+However, remember to include a source_id in your CSV file to manage the update successfully.
 This API request starts a process that affects Voucherify data in bulk.
 In case of small jobs (like bulk update) the request is put into a queue and processed once every other bulk request placed in the queue prior to this request is finished.
 However, when the job takes a longer time (like vouchers generation) then it is processed in small portions in a round-robin fashion.
-When there is a list of vouchers generation scheduled, then they will all have the `IN_PROGRESS` status shortly.
+When there is a list of vouchers generation scheduled, then they will all have the IN_PROGRESS status shortly.
 This way, small jobs added just after scheduling big jobs of the same type will be processed in a short time window.
 The result will return the async ID.
-You can verify the status of your request via this [API request](ref:get-async-action).
+You can verify the status of your request via this API request.

 ### Example